 Within the realm of business negotiations there are two forms of negotiations you can make, depending on time and circumstance.
-Especially when it comes to negotiating procurement and supply chain purchases.
+Especially when it comes to e-procurement and supply chain management.
 Using e-procurement might be able to mitigate the need for the negotiation process, but knowing how to negotiate is still a good skill to have.
 Furthermore some researchers actually believe that when e-procurement is properly integrated with a firm’s supply chain strategy, it can increase cooperation, trust, and the chance for win-win negotiations.

 When it comes to bargaining and negotiations, you can either be integrative or distributive.
 Integrative negotiation occurs when both parties are trying to reach a win-win solution.
 The alternative would be distributive negotiation, when you’re trying to gain as much of the metaphorical pie as you can.
 Below are a few tips for negotiating depending on whether you want to maintain a distributive or integrative stance:

-4 Tips for Effective Distributive Negotiations:
+4 Tips for Effective Distributive Negotiations

-- Never back down.
 You’re in it to get as much as you possibly can within the negotiations.
 In this scenario your BATNA (Best Alternative to a Negotiated Agreement) is quite large and your acceptable bargaining zone is small.
 You’d rather break off negotiations than continue outside your resistance zone.

-- Be aggressive.
 Not only are you not backing down, you’re playing aggressive.
 Constantly push for your own agreements, don’t be afraid to be aggressive.

-- Negotiating isn’t about morals: You’re not interested in being morally right regarding negotiations.
+You’re not interested in being morally right regarding negotiations.
 You have a goal and that’s all that matters.
 It’s Machiavellian, but if you want to win in distributive bargaining you can’t get into principles.

-- Never discuss bottom line.
 Don’t let them know what you need to meet in your minimum possible scenario.
 That’s an edge you don’t want the other parties to have.
 But you want to learn what their bottom line is and pursue that.

 A common feature of distributive negotiations is that there is only one winner.
 As a result distributive bargaining always results in a win-lose scenario, but can lead to quite high pay-offs.
 However if the other party refuses to participate on your grounds, this can easily lead to a lose-lose situation.